MarsBased/react-mb/README.md

 ## What to expect

-I'll be doing live coding, basically adding state and logic to this app.
+The talk is going to be about React Hooks.
+Basically I'll be doing live coding, to "bring life" (aka: add state and business logic) the example react application:

 - Overview of a react application
 - Different types of state: state, props, and effects
 - Local state with hooks
 - Effects with hooks
 - API with effects
-- Global state with hooks (authorization)
+- Global state with hooks
 - Questions
 - Lunch!!